MCP Integration

 What is MCP?

-The Model Context Protocol is an open standard that allows AI assistants to use external tools.
+The Model Context Protocol is an open standard that lets AI assistants use external tools.
 Instead of asking the user to copy-paste API results, the agent calls the tool directly and gets structured data back.

 macOS: ~/Library/Application Support/Claude/claude_desktop_config.json